GADS2020-WEB-HEALTH-08/WEB-HEALTH-08-FRONTEND/.github/pull_request_template.md

 ## Description

-Created Login and SignUp pages in response to issues #3 & #4.
+Created Login and SignUp pages in response to issue #3 & issue #4.

 Fixes # (issue #4 and issue #3)